pananton/busrpc-spec/docs/busrpc.md

 **Object** of a class represents a concrete entity from the set of modelled entities.
 It is characterized by concrete value of internal state and an immutable **object identifier**, which uniquelly identifies object throughout the system.

 Methods may be bound to a concrete object or to a class as a whole.
 The latter are called **static methods**.
+Busrpc specification also has a notion of a **static class**, which is a class without objects.
+Because of this, static class does not define an object identifier and every method of it's interface is treated as static.
+Static classes are mainly used to group related system-wide "utility" methods.

 **Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls). **Method result** is a network response containing either method return value or an exception signalling abnormal method completion.
 Exact format of this messages is described in the [Protocol](#protocol) section.

 ## Structure

-Busrpc *structure* is an alternative term for a protobuf `message` introduced for consistency with OOP terminology.
+Busrpc **structure** is an alternative term for a protobuf `message` introduced for consistency with OOP terminology.
 Structures are busrpc wire types, i.e. every busrpc network message is represented by some structure.

-This specification introduces several *predefined* structures which are used to describe:
-* object identifier
-* method parameters
-* method return value
-* method exception
-* service configuration
-* type-erased request and response

-Additionally, several structures were introduced to provide busrpc client libraries with useful information about busrpc entities (classes, methods, etc.).
-Such structures are called *descriptors*.
+**Predefined structures** are structures which have special meaning determined by this specification.
+In particular, **descriptors** are predefined structures which provide busrpc client libraries with type information about busrpc entity (service, class, or method).
 Descriptors are usually never sent over the network - in fact, they even do not have any fields, only nested type definitions.

-Description of the predefined structures and descriptors can be found in the [Protocol](#protocol) section.
+All predefined structures are described in the [Protocol](#protocol) section.

 ## Enumeration

-Busrpc *enumeration* corresponds directly to the protobuf `enum`.
+Busrpc **enumeration** corresponds directly to the protobuf `enum`.

 ## Namespace

-*Namespace* is a group of somehow related busrpc classes, structures and enumerations.
-For example, namespace may contain types which are part of the same application subdomain.
+**Namespace** is a group of related busrpc classes, structures and enumerations.
+Typically namespace contains part of the API that corresponds to a single application subdomain.

 ## Endpoint

 ## Service

-Busrpc *service* is an application implementing and/or invoking busrpc class methods.
+Busrpc **service** is an application implementing and/or invoking busrpc class methods.

 ## Type visibility